-The world is a scary place, actually a really terrifying place, to be raising kids.
+The world is a scary place to be raising kids.
 You just have to glance at the headlines in the paper to see that the world is turning against Christianity.
 How long will we or our children have the freedom to worship Christ openly?
 Unless God reaches down and puts a stop to this down-hill course our country is on, the freedoms we have been accustomed to will rapidly erode.

 But more dangerous than persecution, are the temptations that face our sons (and daughters) like never before with the easy access to all kinds of evil on the internet, not only on computers, but on smart phones carried around in the pockets of most young people.

 How do our four sons and our sweet little daughter stand a chance of growing up pure and godly when they are so bombarded with evil on every side?

 Psalm 119:9 has an answer for us.
 It says,

 Wherewithal shall a young man cleanse his way?
 By taking heed thereto according to Thy word.